arivera12/OneLine/README.md

 ### How this can be achieve?

 1. Defining generic interfaces/headers.
-2. Applying the appropriate implementations.
-3. Use actions and/or events callbacks between a task.
-4. Use actions before and/or after any specific task execution inside a task.
+2. Definig and using actions before and after any task.
+3. Applying the appropriate implementations.

 ### What are this actions and/or events?

-This actions and/or events are just callbacks that can be listened to perform derived actions or Tasks.

-This is were we decide what actions and/or Tasks to perform Before, On, or After any Task.
+This is were we decide what actions and/or sub tasks to perform before or after any task.

-All actions and/or events should be classified as a general or particular case use.

 Take note that OneLine may use open source libraries to achieve resolving tasks more easier and faster.

-### What is the key?

-The key are callbacks and overridable methods/functions.

 ## Known Random Issues